deepbioacademy/ngs_workflow/README.md

 ### 5.2 Quality Control & Trimming
 Evaluate the quality of your raw reads, trim adapters, and re-evaluate the trimmed reads.
 - **`fastqc`**: Analyzes sequence data and generates an HTML report detailing read quality.
 We run this *before* and *after* trimming to see the improvement.
+  - `-o`: Specifies the output directory to save the HTML and ZIP reports.
 - **`fastp`**: Automatically filters out low-quality reads and trims adapter sequences so they don't interfere with alignment.
+  - `-i` / `-I`: The input Forward (R1) and Reverse (R2) FASTQ files.
+  - `-o` / `-O`: The output (trimmed) Forward and Reverse FASTQ files.
+  - `--json` / `--html`: Saves the fastp quality reports in JSON and HTML formats so MultiQC can read them.
 - **`multiqc`**: Scans the `results/qc/` directory and aggregates all FastQC and fastp reports into a single, easy-to-read dashboard.
+  - `-o`: Specifies the output directory for the final MultiQC dashboard.

 ```bash
 # 1. Run FastQC on raw data (Before Trimming)